 We do not accept that the Bible is the literal word of God.
 We teach that the Bible is a collection of texts written by humans about their relationship with Source.
 It is an attempt to put inot words that which is wordless, so parables, myth, poetry, and other texts have been collected and passed down through the generations.
 We believe that the Bible is best understood as a collection symbolic wisdom.
 Charles Fillmore taught that the Bible is the story of our journey from forgetfulness of our True Identity through our journey back into awareness, and on to the creation of the New Earth.

 The symbolism of the Bible is very important to us: thoughts are represented by people, earthquakes can represent those times when we feel like everything is shifting underneath our feet, wandering in the desert represents our own times of not-knowing, and birds can represent Divine Ideas.
 Metaphysically interpreting the Bible can seem daunting, yet we start simply, and learn to listen and read in a contemplative manner, developing "eyes to see and ears to hear."

-If you are interested in learning more about metaphysical Bible interpretation, you might start by reading "The Ten Commandments" or "The Sermon on the Mount" by Emmet Fox, or by reading "Discover the Power Within You" by Unity minister, Eric Butterworth.
+If you are interested in learning more about metaphysical Bible interpretation, you might start by reading "The Ten Commandments" or "The Sermon on the Mount" by New Thought author Emmet Fox, or by reading "Discover the Power Within You" by Unity minister, Eric Butterworth.
 At this time, we recommend the New Revised Standard Version, and many of us also utilize the Scholar's Version of the Five Gospels, by the scholars of the Jesus Seminar.
 Some of us have found the version of the Bible translated by George Lamsa from the Aramaic to be very helpful.